 The Cognition group works within the general approach of cognitive science, which brings the ideas and methods of cognitive psychology, neuroscience, linguistics, philosophy, and computer science to bear on the scientific investigation of mental processes and representations.
 Group members examine language processing at different levels of organization, ranging from speech perception to sentence-level processing, and they examine issues in conceptual structure and cognitive development.
 Other areas of investigation include executive control and memory, with examination into lifespan development and factors influencing cognitive and brain health.

 - Phonological competence and interactions with reading ability

-- Working memory interactions with structural, conceptual, and discourse knowledge between processing of spoken and written language
+- Working memory interactions with various levels of structural, conceptual, and discourse knowledge between processing of spoken and written language

 - Effects of culture and experience on categorization, reasoning, and conceptual development

 - Influence of causal knowledge on categorization, memory, and decision making